TokenMarketNet/sto/docs/source/quick_start.rst

     Distribution created 2 new transactions and there was already 0 old transactions in the database

 8. Repeat step 2 and 3.

+9. Verify on etherscan that ether has been sent to accounts mentioned in example-distribution.csv